Au Bon Pain

-ABP OPCO, LLC, doing business as Au Bon Pain, (/fr/, meaning "at the good bread") is an American fast casual restaurant, bakery, and café chain headquartered in Richardson, Texas, which as of 2025 operated 34 locations in the United States as well as several outlets in Thailand and Taiwan.
+ABP OPCO, LLC, doing business as Au Bon Pain, (/fr/, meaning "at the good bread") is an American fast casual restaurant, bakery, and café chain headquartered in Richardson, Texas, which as of 2025 operated 34 locations in the United States as well as several outlets in Thailand.
 The company is owned by the Yum!
 Brands franchisee management company AMPEX Brands.

-Au Bon Pain serves baked goods such as bread, pastries, croissants, bagels; tea, coffee, and espresso beverages; breakfast foods such as egg sandwiches; and lunch items such as soups, salads, and sandwiches.
+Au Bon Pain serves baked goods such as bread, pastries, croissants, bagels, as well as tea, coffee, and espresso beverages; breakfast foods such as egg sandwiches; and lunch items such as soups, salads, and sandwiches.
 The company also offers catering services.

-Most Au Bon Pain locations are on the East Coast of the United States, with franchise locations in 14 states around the country.
+Most Au Bon Pain locations are on the East Coast of the United States, with franchise locations in 14 states around the country, as of 2025.

 History

 Au Bon Pain was established in 1976 at the Faneuil Hall marketplace in Boston by the French baking equipment manufacturer Pavailler.
 Conceived as a showcase for Pavailler's ovens, the company was founded by Louis Rapuano, Pavailler, and two minor investors, with Pavailler providing the baking machinery.
 Its early locations sold croissants, pastries, and bread made by French bakers, and by 1977, Au Bon Pain had opened additional stores in Hackensack, New Jersey, and New York City.